Making Branch Banking Safer and Smarter for Customers

 Fig: Pictures from the designing and testing of counter designs

-1. Safety is of utmost priority: Customers value the implementation of security measures such as face verification and 2 factor authentication.
+Customers value the implementation of security measures such as face verification and 2 factor authentication.
 The added layer of security provides them a sense of assurance.

-1. Customers cannot do without tellers: Customers rely on tellers to perform transactions on their behalf due to a lack of confidence or concerns about potential errors.
+Customers rely on tellers to perform transactions on their behalf due to a lack of confidence or concerns about potential errors.

-2. Simplifying user interface is key: Customers find the platform intuitive but struggle with complex interaction patterns like scrolling and are less likely to engage with lengthy or intricate content.
+Customers find the platform intuitive but struggle with complex interaction patterns like scrolling and are less likely to engage with lengthy or intricate content.

 Fig: Pictures from the concept testing sessions to understand receptiveness towards a new interactive model, and ensure it is viable